U.S. protests intercept of Navy jet by Chinese warplane

 "The Chinese jet also passed the nose of the P-8 at 90 degrees with its belly toward the P-8 Poseidon, we believe to make a point of showing its weapons load," Kirby said.

-"This kind of behavior not only is unprofessional, it's unsafe," he said.
+"This kind of behaviour not only is unprofessional, it's unsafe," he said.
 "And it is certainly not in keeping with the kind of military-to-military ... relations that we'd like to have with China."

 In April 2001, a similar aggressive intercept of U.S. EP-3E spy plane by a Chinese F-8 fighter in the same area resulted in a collision that killed the Chinese pilot and forced the American plane to make an emergency landing at a base on Hainan.

-The 24 U.S. air crew members were held for 11 days until Washington apologized for the incident, which soured U.S.-Chinese relations in the early days of President George W. Bush's first administration.
+The 24 U.S. air crew members were held for 11 days until Washington apologised for the incident, which soured U.S.-Chinese relations in the early days of President George W. Bush's first administration.

 The Obama administration condemned the latest incident, with Deputy National Security Adviser Ben Rhodes calling it a "deeply concerning provocation."